RazerMS/Mobile-XDK-RazerMS_WWW/README.md

 # rms-mobile-xdk-www

-This is the core MOLPay mobile payment module that is to be distributed as 'molpay-mobile-xdk-www' folder and integrated and used as is.
+This is the core Razer Merchant Services mobile payment module that is to be distributed as 'rms-mobile-xdk-www' folder and integrated and used as is.
 There is no editable part in the source codes as they have been obfuscated for security reasons.
 This module is the core dependancy in all rms-mobile-xdk series.